blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 ## Subtyping

-Compatibility between extended types is the ability to use the subtype in place of a supertype.
-[In academia](https://en.wikipedia.org/wiki/Subtyping#Coercions), this is `coercive subtyping` when it can happen implicitly.
-_Composition_ rather than inheritance allows us to have more guarantees about the relationship between subtypes and supertypes.
-If a subtype never modifies a supertype's inherited properties, we are sure that the supertype properties are left untouched, which eliminates the need for evaluating compatibility (i.e. no need for [`subsumption`](https://en.wikipedia.org/wiki/Subtyping#Subsumption), the concept of finding out whether or not a supertype is a supertype of a subtype or not).
+An essential attribute of type extension is the ability of a subtype to be used in place of its super type.
+In cases where such a usage is able to happen implicitly, it is called [_coercive subtyping_](https://en.wikipedia.org/wiki/Subtyping#Coercions).

+If a subtype is defined by purely adding _additional_ constraints to that defined by the supertype, without modifying or overriding the supertype's constraints, then it is not necessary to check for compatibility between the two types.
+Such a check is referred to as [`subsumption`](https://en.wikipedia.org/wiki/Subtyping#Subsumption), which is necessary when the mechanism that can create subtypes can result in the modification of the supertype's constraints.

+The extension mechanism outlined in this proposal satisfies such a requirement, as types which extend another type are only able to add new constraints, which are resolved _in addition_ to the existing constraints.
+There is no mechanism to invalidate, remove, or weaken a previous constraint, and as such, any satisfiable type that extends another type is necessarily compatible with it.

-For example, an `Employee` instance looks as follows (simplified):
+Building off the earlier example, take an `Employee` instance which looks as follows (simplified for brevity, omitting base URL keys, metadata, etc.):

 ```json
 {